net-tools/core/README.md

 ## Samples

-For most classes, the function names and their parameters are self-explanatory.
+For most classes, the function names and their parameters are self-explanatory, please refer to the API reference link below.

 ### Sample : CsvFormatter